gatsbyjs/gatsby/docs/docs/creating-dynamically-rendered-navigation.md

 }
 ```

 The `siteTitle` and `menuLinks` arguments are de-structered es6 syntax for quickly accessing an objects inner properties.
 It is functionally equivalent to writing `obj.siteTitle` or `obj.menuLinks`.

-You can now access the header components props and map the menuLinks into elements that can be rendered in the document.
+You can now access the header component's props and map the menuLinks into elements that can be rendered in the document.
 Like so:

 ```js
 import React from 'react'
 import { Link } from 'gatsby'